MS in Epidemiology

 Students enrolled in the MS program are also required to complete a thesis.
 The completed thesis must constitute the equivalent of one epidemiologic paper that meets the current standards of publication in refereed journals.
 Thesis research will involve processing and analyzing data.
 The student is encouraged but not required to conduct original data collection.
 Once the thesis is complete, it must be approved by the thesis committee and one outside reader.
 After approval, the student will give an oral presentation of the thesis research.

 The maximum time permitted to complete all of the degree requirements is four years.
 Students are required to complete at least 24 credits of coursework as degree candidates in residence.
-Students who have completed their course requirements must register each subsequent fall and spring semester for EP 980, and pay the continuing study fee, until they have completed all requirements for the degree.
+Students who have completed their course requirements must register each subsequent fall and spring semester for EP 980, and pay the continuing study fee (equivalent to two credits per semester), until they have completed all requirements for the degree.
+Students are certified with full-time status.